whitebox-labs/whitebox-docs/tentacle/t1/quickstart.md

 ## Setup Procedure

-!> Your Arduino is **off** and the Tentacle Shield is not yet plugged into the Arduino.
+?> Your Arduino should be **off** and the Tentacle Shield not yet plugged into the Arduino.

 1. Plug your Atlas Scientific circuits into the Tentacle Shield